About Chris

 Like a samurai sword-maker who forges, folds, and hammers a length of steel until it becomes both a perfect weapon and a piece of art, Chris Orcutt invests thousands of hours in every one of his novels—writing, researching, rewriting, and editing—to make them the very best they can be.

-Chris_Orcutt_Typing_VTAn old-school novelist who writes his first drafts with a Palomino Blackwing 602 pencil or one of his many vintage typewriters, Orcutt believes in hard work over talent, substance over hype—rising every day at 5 a.m., making coffee, and pressing on with his latest work in progress.
+An old-school novelist who writes his first drafts with a Palomino Blackwing 602 pencil or one of his many vintage typewriters, Orcutt believes in hard work over talent, substance over hype—rising every day at 4 or 5 a.m., making coffee, and pressing on with his latest work in progress.
 If you are a young or aspiring writer, you have come to the right place.
 Based on his wide-ranging writing experience, Orcutt has written a number of pieces on his blog about the writing process—including hints, tips, and instruction.
 These blog entries have been curated on his Thoughts on Writing page.

 Orcutt’s favorite writers (in alphabetical order) are Jane Austen, Bill Bryson, Raymond Carver, Raymond Chandler, John Cheever, Anton Chekhov, F. Scott Fitzgerald, Ian Fleming, Charles Frazier, Ernest Hemingway, Henrik Ibsen, John Irving, David Mamet, Vladimir Nabokov, Robert B. Parker, William Shakespeare, John Steinbeck, Leo Tolstoy, and E.B.
 White.
 His goal as a writer is lofty, but one that keeps him motivated: